Skip to content

 sudo nano /etc/resolv.conf

-* Then edit nameservers, which refers to the DNS server here, and change it as follows.
+* Now, edit the nameservers (which refer to the DNS servers) and change them as follows.

 nameserver 8.8.8.8